 Air pressure testing works in a similar way but, as the name suggests, involves measuring changes in air pressure instead.

 CCTV surveys are the most efficient way to accurately assess the condition of drains and sewers and then pinpointing the location of any potential defects.
-If you are interested in learning more about CCTV surveys, read our guide to CCTV drain surveys here.
+If you are interested in learning more about CCTV surveys, read our CCTV drain surveys guide here.

 If pressure testing indicates a leak, or a CCTV survey identifies damaged pipes, collapsing sewers or poor connections in a drainage solution, drain rehabilitation will be required.